vservtech/restic-cron-docker/Readme.md

 ## For Developers: New Image release to docker

+1. Update Changelog
-1. Sign-off new version for npm package (`npm version xxx`)
+2. Sign-off new version for npm package (`npm version xxx`)
-2. Build Docker image with `npm run build`
+3. Build Docker image with `npm run build`
-3. Tag latest with `npm run tag:latest`
+4. Tag latest with `npm run tag:latest`
-4. Test with `npm run start` && `npm run exec` to get shell access into the container
+5. Test with `npm run start` && `npm run exec` to get shell access into the container
-5. Deploy with `npm run deploy`
+6. Deploy with `npm run deploy`

 ## How to get versions of installed packages